 TrainsVilnius’ main train station (geležinkelio stotis) handles services to a number of destinations within Lithuania as well as international trains to Belarus, Russia and Latvia.
 Most tickets can be bought from a row of kiosks to the right of the main entrance.
 Tickets for international trains can also be purchased from a small office inside and immediately to the left of the main entrance.
 The general rule is that tickets stop being sold 10 minutes before a train is due to depart.
 With the exception of some international services, tickets can be bought on board trains from the conductor for which a €1.45 commission is charged.

 Travel agenciesMost of the following companies provide services for onward travel or simply for taking a holiday.
-Some, such as Kelvita, can also arrange visas for Russia and Belarus.
+Some can also arrange visas for Russia and Belarus.

 - Amber Tours